Burtons Snake Lizard

-General description: Distinctive long, pointed wedge-shaped snout unlike any other reptile, with the head scales small, fragmented and irregular.
+The Burtons Snake Lizard has a distinctive long, pointed wedge-shaped snout unlike any other reptile, with the head scales small, fragmented and irregular.
 The hind limbs are reduced to flaps which are minute and difficult to detect.
 Colour and patterns are extremely variable, and ranges from cream and patternless through to shades of grey, brown, yellow, and red with combinations of stripes, lines and spots.

 290mm but specimens in excess of 400mm are recorded locally

 Utilises a range of habitat types preferring low vegetation such as tussocks, and beneath rocks, logs and ground debris.

 Reptile specialist, feeding exclusively on skinks, geckos, dragons, other legless lizards and small snakes.
 Suffocates it’s prey by grabbing hold around the chest area and holds it fast until suffocated, consuming its prey head first.

 Successful in all Brisbane suburbs.